 - A. Purpose.
 The Historic Landmarks Commission provides leadership and expertise on maintaining and enhancing Portland's historic and architectural heritage.
 The Commission identifies and protects buildings and other properties that have historic or cultural significance or special architectural merit.
 The Commission provides advice on historic preservation matters, and coordinates historic preservation programs in the City.
 The Commission is also actively involved in the development of design guidelines for historic districts. - B. Membership.
 The Historic Landmarks Commission consists of seven members, none of whom may hold public elective office.
 The Commission must include a historian with knowledge of local history; an architectural historian; an architect; two members from the following: landscape architecture, real estate, construction, community development, urban planning, archeology, law, finance, cultural geography, cultural anthropology, or related disciplines; and two members at-large.
 All members must have demonstrated interest, competence, or knowledge of historic preservation.
-At least five members must have professional experience and knowledge in one or more of the following categories: historic preservation, local history, architectural history, architecture, landscape architecture, real estate, economics, construction, community development, urban planning, archeology, law, finance, cultural geography, cultural anthropology, cultural resources management, or related disciplines.
+At least two members must have professional experience in historic preservation, local history, architectural history, or architecture.
+At least three of the additional members must have professional experience or working knowledge of historic preservation, local history, architectural history, architecture, landscape architecture, real estate, economics, construction, community development, urban planning, archeology, law, finance, cultural geography, cultural anthropology, cultural resources management, or related disciplines.
 The Commission may have up to two members at-large.
 No more than two members of the Commission may be in the business of buying, selling, leasing, or developing real estate for profit, or be officers of such a business.
 The members are appointed by the Mayor and confirmed by the City Council.